-During the last days of the semester, you will take an oral exam with an interview format.
-You will be given a list of topics to review in advance.
-Exams will be scheduled individually and only you and your instructor will be present in the room.
-Your performance will be evaluated using the rubric that appears at the end of this syllabus.
+During the last days of the semester, you and a partner will take a situation-based oral exam with a dialog format.
+You will be given several topics to prepare in advance.
+On the day of the exam your instructor will choose one of these topics as the basis for a dialog between you and your partner.
+Your performance (you will be graded individually) will be evaluated using the rubric that appears at the end of this syllabus-.